sebischair/DocClusteringWorkbench/README.md

 * DL4J Version: `0.9.1`
 * RapidMiner: Snapshot version to be build locally

+## Configuration
+1. Rename application.local.conf.back to application.local.conf
+1. Fill in database credentials
+1. `morphia.db.name` is the database that stores SyncPipes related information
+1. `morphia.amelie.db.name` is the database that sotres projects, issues, etc.

-## Deploying the project
+## Run the project
-Ensure mongodb is running on default port `27017`; else configure settings in Global.java From the command prompt execute
+* From the command prompt execute `sbt run` or `activator run`
-> sbt run

-## Running Applications
-1. Frontend Application will be available at `localhost:9000`
+* Frontend Application is available at `localhost:9000`
-1. Spark Web UI is available at `localhost:9090`
+* Spark Web UI is available at `localhost:9090`

 ## Docker support
 1. Change the database configurations according to the instructions in `application.conf`